barebaric/belt-sander/README.md

 - [ ] Recess the tightener knob into the unit.

 - [ ] Bottom could be 2mm slimmer because it will be seated in a base plate anyway.

+- [ ] Make lever and alignment screw in different color than the main housing.

 ## Potential extensions after V2